vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 ## Making Inputs to PRIG

 `inputsforpsfgen.inp` is a sample input file containing all the input keywords to PRIG.
-We will look at the keywords in detail in the next section (PRIG Keywords).
+We will look at the keywords in detail in the *PRIG Keywords* section.
 For running PRIG, use:

 ```python
 python genconf.py inputsforpsfgen.inp